-3-Year-Old Rubrics 4-Year-Old Rubrics ; Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) - Making Progress Exceeds for 4's Making Progress Accomplished for K (End of K) Waits for something he or she wants to have or do only with adult help.
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished (First Steps Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Waits for something he or she wants to have or do only with adult help.
 Can wait for something he or she wants to have or do without adult help some of the time.
-Uses and accepts negotiation, compromise, and discussion to resolve conflicts only when mediated by teacher talk and assistance.
-With teacher guidance, generates own ideas of appropriate ways to handle conflicts and comes to an agreeable solution.
-Tries to work through conflicts with peers in appropriate ways (may or may not end up needing teacher help).
-More frequently initiates and successfully completes conflict resolution with minimal adult assistance.
+Uses and acc negotiation, compromise discussion to conflicts onl mediated by talk and assi e, and to resolve ly when y teacher With teacher guidance, generates own ideas of appropriate ways to handle conflicts and comes to an agreeable solution.
+Tries to wo through co with peers appropriat (may or m up needin help). onflicts s in te ways ay not end More frequently initiates and successfully completes conflict resolution with minimal adult assistance.
 Typically initiates and completes peer-to-peer conflict resolution successfully, independent of adult assistance.
 Consistently initiates and completes peer-to-peer conflict resolution successfully, independent of adult assistance.